G-Corp/kafe/doc/kafe_consumer.md

 </code></pre>
 <br />

-Remove all pending commits for the given group
+Remove all pending commits for the given consumer group.

 <a name="start-3"></a>